LucaReggiannini/revshellSerial/README.md

 ## Final notes

 * This approach works even if the target is network-isolated (by firewall rules, security policies and similar): the reverse shell is carried over the rogue Wi-Fi Access Point and the target’s network interfaces are never used.
-No traffic will be generated or monitored
+No traffic will be generated or monitored (Warning: while the target host generates no network traffic, the upstream connection, from ESP8266/AP to your server, is unencrypted by default and may be monitored or logged by networks/providers along the path!)
 * You need physical access to plug in the BadUSB devices.
 Every time you want to interact with the shell the USB module must stay within Wi-Fi range of your Access Point
 * With only ~512 bytes of memory on the ATtiny85, the bootstrap must remain minimal.
 However, it still includes enough logic to keep enumerating serial ports even if the USB module is unplugged/plugged back in, forward data to/from the virtual COM port, and automatically re-establish the session after link drops.
 Because of these memory limitations, the POC is volatile: it lasts only until reboot or user logoff; persistence is out of scope and must be implemented separately
 * It is possible to extend this PoC, for example by porting the bootstrap to Linux targets or by using a cellular data link (2G/3G/4G/5G) instead of Wi-Fi to remove Wi-Fi range constraints during interaction.
 These enhancements are out of scope for the current PoC.